spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 ## Prerequisite

 - An Edge host installed with Edge Installer 4.3 or later.

-The Edge host must be booting up for the first time since installation.
+- The Edge host must not have an active cluster deployed on it.

 - The Edge installer ISO used to install Palette on the Edge host must [enable initial configuration](../edge-configuration/installer-reference.md#initial-configuration).